New methods to find patches of invisible integer lattice points: New methods to find closer hidden forests

 By Equation~(\ref{eqn:QP_converse}), we can retrieve a matrix $M$ from the $\gcd$-grid above as follows:

-Incidentally, the $M$ given here is very similar to the one given in 1971 by Herzog and Stewart~\cite{Herzog}, but neither their matrix nor ours can possibly produce the correct $\Hforest{3}$ because the Chinese Remainder Theorem simply cannot work on such matrices.
+Incidentally, the $M$ given here is very similar to the one given in 1971 by Herzog and Stewart~\cite{Herzog}, but neither neither of these matrices can possibly produce the correct $\Hforest{3}$ because the Chinese Remainder Theorem simply cannot work on such matrices.
 For example, since the products of row 1 and row 3 of $M$ each have a factor of 4, then any solution $x_0$ to the three row equations would also have to satisfy $x+1 \equiv 0 \pmod{4}$ and $x+3 \equiv 0 \pmod{4}$, but the existence of such an $x_0$ is absurd.
 However, this problem is resolved by introducing the concept of a quasiprime matrix. \end{example}

 \begin{definition} Given a matrix $M$ arising from a $\mathrm{Gcd}_M$ via Equation~(\ref{eqn:QP_converse}), we produce a \textit{quasiprime} matrix $\QP$ defined by the \texttt{QP}\textit{-algorithm} given below.